xiphonics/picoTracker/usermanual/content/pages/projects.md

 ## Project Management

 - **project:** Displays the current name of the project and allows you to edit it
-- **Load** Go to the project file browser to load a different project
+- **Load** Go to the project file browser to load a different project or reload the last explicitly saved version of the current project
 - **Save** Save the current project **NOTE:** *saving currently cannot be done during playback.*
 - **New** *REPLACE* the current project with a new, *Blank* project.
 - **Random** *RENAME* the current project with a new, *Randomly generated* name.

-The project name is limited to 12 characters.
-The project name field allows deleting the currently selected character using the [EDIT] key.
+The project name is **limited to 12 characters**.

+You edit to project name by moving onto the name field and then holding the `ENTER` key while using the `UP` and `DOWN` keys to change the selected character and `LEFT` and `RIGHT` keys to move the cursor to the left or right of the current character.
+When on the last character, you can add chararacter to the end of the project name by using the `RIGHT` key.